- On-campus link to MLA - no password required

 - EndNote online - Download & import - Find out more about saving references into EndNote online

-- Select the references you want to save by ticking the boxes to the left of the results list for each item.
+- Select the references you want to save by clicking on the folder icon to the right of reference in the results screen.
+This saves them into a temporary folder.

-- Once you have some selected, click on 'Save' at the top right of the results list.
+- Once you have some selected, click on 'Go to: Folder View' on the right-hand-side of the results.